The Wild Swans (1962 film): English versions

 Three different English versions of the film exists, each one heavily re-edited and with different soundtracks.

 The first English release in 1964 was done by CCM Films under the banner CARTOON CLASSICS, INC., with ADR Script and direction by Bernard Evslin.
 This version rearranges shots from the movie and adds narration in scenes where there originally weren't and some of the musical numbers were cut.

 The second English release was done in 1986 by Kidpix and released on video by Just For Kids under the title Swans.
 This version replaces the songs with pop songs from the music group Bullets.

-The third dub was done in 1994 by Nova Film and Video Little Friends Animated Features for Children.

-The fourth dub was done in 1995 by Films by Jove for the series Stories from My Childhood.
+The third dub was done in 1995 by Films by Jove for the series Stories from My Childhood.
 This version rearranges scenes and totally rebus the music score with a new one provided by Thomas Chase and Steve Rucker, as well as all new songs by Rucker, Chase, and Pamela Phillips Oland.
 This version also includes celebrities such as Cathy Moriarty, Danielle Brisebois, Jo Beth Williams, and James Coburn.
 This episode was briefly released on DVD by Image Entertainment.